 We continued driving along E65 and passed Przno.
 Having parked our car outside of Przno, we started the coastal path to Sveti Stefan island.
 The walking path is marked on a map presented on an information board.
 It also has the following information: “We kindly ask you to use only roads and pathways designated for public use.
 All other ways are private.”
 The round walk includes an upper path and a lower path.
 On the way to Sveti Stefan island, we took the lower path.

-The first sight we passed is Vila Molicer.
+The first sight we passed is Villa Molicer.
 Vila Molicer is a 5-Star hotel surrounded by wooded area.
-In front of this hotel, it is a flat beach area.
+In front of this hotel, it is a flat Molicer Beach.
 There is a short tunnel not far from the hotel.
 It leads to where boat parks.
-From Vila Molicer we headed south towards Sveti Stefan island.
+From Villa Molicer we headed south towards Sveti Stefan island.
 Along the wooded path we had glimpses of coastal views.

 At the end of the wooded path there is an eatery called Olive Café near the Sveti Stefan beach but reasonably priced.
 With beautiful views to the Sveti Stefan island and beach the café restaurant has the perfect position.
 When we entered into the restaurant a group of wedding guests were just on their way to leave.
 Though it was past lunch time the waiters were still actively stand-by for taking orders.
 Our stomachs were rumbling so we decided to eat there.
 Tasting the delicious food and soaking in the sun shine were the best choice for our break.